-The global biosensors market is expected to be valued at USD 31.8 Billion in 2025 and is expected to reach a value of USD 76.2 Billion by 2035 with a CAGR of 9.1% during the forecast period.
+The global biosensors market is estimated to be valued at USD 31.8 billion in 2025 and is projected to reach USD 76.2 billion by 2035, registering a compound annual growth rate (CAGR) of 9.1% over the forecast period.

 Metric | Value |